gueff/myMVC_docs/routing.md

 <a id="Routing-files"></a>
 ### Routing files

-all routing information are written in php files in your module's routing folder.
+All routing information are written in php files in your module's routing folder.
+All `*.php` files in the routing folder will be load at start.

 _Schema_
 ~~~